TamerZorba/micro-editor/README.md

 ###Vendor Plugins

-if you need to use any `vendor` based plugin you need to initializa the submodules by entering root folder of the project then run those commands `git submodule init` `git submodule update`, or you can download them from the original vendor repo, you can browse on github.
+if you need to use any `vendor` based plugin you need to initialize the submodules by entering root folder of the project then run those commands `git submodule init` then `git submodule update`, or you can download them from the original vendor repo, you can explore on github.

 ## License